MehdiBazyar99/Academic-Projects/README.md

 # 👨‍💻 University Projects

-Welcome to my collection of university projects.
-These projects were developed as part of my coursework and personal learning.
+Welcome to my collection of university assignments and practice projects.
+These were developed throughout my undergraduate studies to gain hands-on experience in systems programming, desktop development, networking, low-level logic, and basic cryptography.

+> ⚠️ **Disclaimer:** Many of these projects were written under time constraints or as part of coursework and may include bugs, incomplete features, or inefficient practices.
+They are shared here purely for educational purposes.

 ---

-## 📁 Project 1: Per-Core CPU Usage Monitor (`PerC5.py`)
+## 🧠 Project 1: Per-Core CPU Usage Monitor (`PerC5.py`)

 ### 📌 Description
-This project is a low-level Linux CPU monitoring tool written in Python.
-It reads from the `/proc` filesystem to display **per-core CPU usage** in real time, using raw process statistics.
+A low-level Linux CPU monitoring tool written in pure Python.
+It reads from the `/proc` filesystem to calculate **real-time per-core CPU usage**, similar to `top` or `htop`, but without using any external libraries.

-The goal was to build a utility similar to `top` or `htop`, but from scratch — using only Python and Linux system files — to understand how the operating system manages processes, CPU time, and core scheduling.

-### 🧠 Key Features
+### 🔍 Features
-- Real-time **interval-based CPU usage** calculation per core
+- Real-time, interval-based CPU usage display
-- Parses `/proc/<pid>/stat` manually to extract process times
+- Parses `/proc/<pid>/stat` to calculate process CPU time
-- Groups CPU usage by the core each process is running on
+- Groups CPU usage by the core each process runs on
-- Dynamically adapts to the number of available CPU cores
+- Adapts to any number of CPU cores
-- Simple terminal output showing total usage per core
-- Uses no external libraries (pure Python + Linux)
+- Pure Python (no dependencies)

-### 🔧 Usage
+### 🚀 Usage
 ```bash
 python3 PerC5.py <wait_time_in_seconds>
 ```